 As with all grooming brushes, it’s important to be careful when using the Furminator as it could potentially damage the skin.
 You also shouldn’t use it on matted or wet fur.

-Slicker and deshedding brushes are great for maintaining a healthy coat and reducing shedding, but they aren't designed for everyday maintenance.
-For long haired breeds, a wire pin brush is often the best choice for preventing mats and spreading healthy oils across the skin.
+Deshedding brushes are great for reducing shedding, but they aren’t designed for everyday maintenance.
+For long haired breeds, a wire pin brush is often the best choice for preventing mats and spreading healthy oils across the skin (along with a slicker brush.)

-One of my favourites is the Bass Pet Groomer.
-It's a 9" brush with wire pins and a wood handle - and it's great at removing tangles without causing discomfort.
+One of my favourites is the GoPets Professional.
+It’s a 9.5″ brush with wire pins and a non-slip handle – and it’s great at removing small tangles without causing discomfort.
+The pin side is also excellent for leaving a shiny and soft finish to your dog’s coat.

-Despite the somewhat "spiky" appearance, the Bass Pet Groomer can move through the top layer of hair without damaging the skin below.
-It's also comfortable to hold and built to last.
+Despite the somewhat “spiky” appearance, the GoPets has rounded pin ends to avoid causing pain on the skin (although you still shouldn’t press too hard.)
+It’s also comfortable to hold and built to last.

-If you're looking for a cheaper option than the Bass Pet Groomer, the Safari Pin Brush is an option to consider.
-It's a simple brush with a plastic handle - and it's great for removing tangles gently and without hurting the dog.
+If you’re looking for a cheaper option than the GoPets, the Safari Pin Brush is an option to consider.
+It’s a simple brush with a plastic handle – and it’s great for removing tangles gently and without hurting the dog.

 One thing to note about the Safari Pin Brush is that it has small balls on the end of each pin.
 These are great for protecting the dog’s skin – although some groomers find they make grooming more difficult (especially with silky-haired breeds).

 For many medium-haired dogs, the balls provide a more comfortable grooming experience.
-Even so, if you have a silky haired breed, I recommend choosing the Bass Pin Brush (just be extra careful not to push too hard).
+Even so, if you have a silky haired breed, sometimes the balls can cause the brush to get stuck, which is something to keep in mind.

 There are also two sizes available: small-medium and large.
 The large size is great for grooming more hair in less time, but if you have a small dog or puppy go for the small-medium option.